If you have come across this article, you are likely planning to get some money in the bank.

 For example, what will your money go toward?

-This step is essential because your goals will largely determine your investing strategy.
+This step is essential because your goals will determine your investing strategy.

-Therefore, it is critical to determine your goals and define the purpose of your investment portfolio.
+It is critical to determine your goals and define the purpose of your investments.

 You can start by getting a better idea of your risk tolerance.